-Common stock to be issued in connection with the 46.8 million equity investment, Warrants to be issued in connection with the Exit Financing Facility and common stock to be issued in connection with the exercise of such Warrants will be issued without registration under the Securities Act or any similar federal, state or local law and in reliance upon the exemption set forth in section 4(2) of the Securities Act or Regulation D promulgated thereunder.
+Common stockStock to be issued in connection with the \$6.85 million equity investment.
+Warrants to be issued and common stock Common Stock to be issued in connection with the exercise of such Warrants will be issued without registration under the Securities Act or any similar federal, state or local law and in reliance upon the exemption set forth in section 4(2) of the Securities Act or Regulation D promulgated thereunder.
 In that regard, New World will have made customary representations to the Reorganized Debtor, including that it is an "accredited investor" as defined under Rule 501 of Regulation D. The lenders who may be granted Warrants in connection with the Exit Financing will be required to make the same representation.